The major sequence requires a minimum of 30 credits. There are no initial prerequisites.

 - Both 30000-level and 40000-level courses normally require one fundamental course as a prerequisite.

-- Transfer credit must be approved in writing on a “Course Approval Form” available in the departmental office.
-This includes all abroad programs as well.
-A maximum of 6 credit hours may be used from transfer courses.
-Filling out the form(s) before taking the course(s) is strongly encouraged.
+- Transfer credit, study abroad programs, and field schools must be approved in writing on a “Course Approval Form” available in the departmental office.
+A maximum of 6 credit hours may be used for study abroad and transfer courses combined.
+A maximum of 6 credits will be allowed for field school.
+Filling out the form(s) before taking the course(s) is required and exceptions will only be made after consultation with the DUS.

-- Transfer credit for courses in "fundamentals" or "methods" will be accepted only under exceptional circumstances and written approval must be obtained from the departmental chair.
+- Transfer credit for courses in "fundamentals" or "methods" will be accepted with approval from the Director of Undergraduate Studies.

 - A University Seminar may not be used towards the major, the honors major, or the minor.